puredrinkology/website/content/recipes/homemade_kahlua/index.md

 ---
-title: "The Homemade Kahlua Liqueur"
+title: "The Homemade Kahlua Homemade"
-fullname: "The Homemade Kahlua Liqueur"
+fullname: "The Homemade Kahlua Homemade"
 shortname: "Homemade Kahlua"
 author: "Pure Drinkology"
 description: "This homemade Kahlua is a **liqueur**, specifically a **coffee liqueur**.
 Though not historically accurate, it emulates the process of creating coffee liqueurs that have existed for centuries, likely originating in monasteries where coffee and alcohol were combined for medicinal purposes. "